Muhammad ibn Ahmad al-Nasafi: Life

-Al-Nasafi's life is mainly known through later, and mostly hostile Sunni sources, chiefly the Kitāb al-Fihrist of Ibn al-Nadim and the Siyāsatnāmā of Nizam al-Mulk.
-To these is added al-Tha'alibi's mirror for princes, the Ādāb al-mulūk, which was not published until 1990.
+Al-Nasafi's life is mainly known through later, and mostly hostile Sunni sources, chiefly the Kitab al-Fihrist of Ibn al-Nadim and the Siyasatnama of Nizam al-Mulk.
+To these is added al-Tha'alibi's mirror for princes, the Adab al-muluk, which was not published until 1990.
 As his nisbah indicates, Muhammad al-Nasafi was born in the village of Bazda near Nasaf or Nakhshab (in modern Uzbekistan).
-Some early 20th-century scholars like Louis Massignon and Wladimir Ivanow read the nisbah as al-Barda'i, indicating an origin from Barda'a, but this has been shown to be erroneous.
+Some early 20th-century scholars like Louis Massignon and Wladimir Ivanow read the nisbah as 'al-Barda'i', indicating an origin from Barda'a, but this has been shown to be erroneous.

 He succeeded Husayn ibn Ali al-Marwazi as the chief Isma'ili missionary (da'i) of Khurasan and Transoxiania, in the northeastern fringes of the contemporary Islamic world.
 The area was ruled at the time by the Samanid dynasty under Nasr II (r.
 914–943).
 From early on, al-Nasafi focused his efforts in converting members of the Samanid court at Bukhara, leaving a certain Abu al-Hasan ibn Sawada as his deputy in Marw al-Rudh.
 His initial efforts apparently failed, and al-Nasafi had to leave Bukhara and returned to his native Nasaf.
 In c.
 937/8 he succeeded in converting several high-ranking Samanid officials to Isma'ilism; Nizam al-Mulk provides a list of these initial converts, whose accuracy is open to question, as many of these names are otherwise unknown: al-Nasafi's compatriot Abu Bakr al-Nakhshabi, a boon companion of the Emir, Abu Ash'ath, the Emir's private secretary, Abu Mansur al-Shaghani, inspector of the army, the chamberlain Aytash, Hasan Malik, governor of Ilaq, and the chief court steward (wakil khass), Ali Zarrad.

 Returning to Bukhara in person, with their aid al-Nasafi finally managed to convert Emir Nasr II and his vizier, Abu Ali Muhammad al-Jayhani.
 Al-Tha'alibi's account however ascribes the final conversion of Nasr to two other figures, the da'i Ibn Sawada and the secretary Abu al-Tayyib al-Mus'abi.
 Backed by the emir and his court, al-Nasafi began preaching openly, and even extended his missionary efforts into Sistan.
 The Isma'ili secretary, al-Mus'abi, even appears to have become vizier in 941/42, succeeding al-Jayhani.